- Author By Miva |

 Online Ecommerce Megastores

 The mid-nineties to 2000’s saw major advancements in the commercial use of the Internet.
-The largest online retailer in the world Amazon, launched in 1995 as an online bookstore.
+One of the first ecommerce sites is Amazon which launched in 1995 as an online bookstore and has grown to be the largest online retailer in the world.
 Brick-and-mortar bookstores were limited to about 200,000 titles and Amazon, being an online only store, without physical limitations was able to offer exponentially more products to the shopper.

 Currently, Amazon offers not only books but DVDs, CDs, MP3 downloads, computer software, video games, electronics, apparel, furniture, food, and toys.
 A unique characteristic of Amazon’s website is the user review feature that includes a rating scale to rate a product.
 Customer reviews are now considered the most effective social media tactic for driving sales.
 The company attracts approximately 65 million customers to its U.S. website per month and earned revenue of 34.204 billion in 2010.
 In 2001, Amazon.com launched its first mobile commerce site.

-Another major success story of the dot com bubble was Ebay, an online auction site that debuted in 1995.
+Another of the first ecommerce site success stories is Ebay, an online auction site that debuted in 1995.
 Other retailers like Zappos and Victoria Secret followed suit with online shopping sites; Zappos being a web only operation.

 Also in 1995, was the inception of Yahoo followed by Google in 1998, two leading search engines in the US.
 These successful web directories began their own ecommerce subsidiaries with Google Shopping and Yahoo!
 Auction, in following years.